atoomnetmarc/IoT12/Heat controller/README.md

 Registers that have something to do with temperature are all in mK (millikelvin) and transported in an uint32_t.
 That means that the range of temperature goes from 0K (or -272.15°C) to 4,294,967.295K (or 7,730,481.46°F) which is somewhat on the warmer side.

-Registers that store resistance are in mΩ (milliohm) and are also stored in an uint32_t.
-Range: from 0Ω to about 4.2MΩ.
+Registers that store resistance are in mΩ (milliohm) and are also stored in an uint32_t.
+Range: from 0Ω to about 4.2MΩ.

 Registers that store gain are in unitless factors of 1/1000000 and stored in an uint32_t.
 Range from 0.000001 to 4294.967295.
 A value of 1000000 means gain '1', or no gain.